Automatic differentiation in machine learning: a survey: AD and Machine Learning

-In image processing, first- and second-order derivatives play an important role in tasks such as edge detection and sharpening \citep{Russ2010}.
-However, in most applications, these fundamental operations are applied on discrete functions of integer image coordinates, approximating those derived on a hypothetical continuous image space.
-As a consequence, derivatives are approximated using numerical differences.
+Since the influential work by \citet{krizhevsky2012imagenet}, computer vision has been dominated by deep learning, specifically, variations of convolutional neural networks \citep{lecun1998gradient}.
+These models are trained end-to-end, meaning that a mapping from raw input data to corresponding outputs is learned, automatically discovering the representations needed for feature detection in a process called representation learning \citep{bengio2013representation}.

+Besides deep learning, an interesting area where AD can be applied to computer vision problems is inverse graphics \citep{horn1977understanding,hinton1997generative}---or analysis-by-synthesis \citep{yildirim2015efficient}---where vision is seen as the inference of parameters for a generative model of a scene.
+Using gradient-based optimization in inverse graphics requires propagating derivatives through whole image synthesis pipelines including the renderer. \citet{eslami2016attend} use numerical differentiation for this purpose. \citet{loper2014opendr} implement the Open Differentiable Renderer (OpenDR), which is a scene renderer that also supplies derivatives of the image pixels with respect to scene parameters, and demonstrate it in the task of fitting an articulated and deformable 3D model of the human body to image and range data from a Kinect device.
+Similarly, \citet{kulkarni2015picture} implement a differentiable approximate renderer for the task of inference in probabilistic programs describing scenes.

+\citet{srajer2016benchmark} investigate the use of AD for three tasks in computer vision and machine learning, namely bundle adjustment \citep{triggs1999bundle}, Gaussian mixture model fitting, and hand tracking \citep{taylor2014user}, and provide a comprehensive benchmark of various AD tools for the computation of derivatives in these tasks.

-On the other hand, in computer vision, many problems are formulated as the minimization of an appropriate energy functional \citep{Bertero1988,Chambolle2000}.
-This minimization is usually accomplished via calculus of variations and the Euler-Lagrange equation. \citet{Pock2007} introduce AD to computer vision, addressing the problems of denoising, segmentation, and recovery of information from stereoscopic image pairs, and noting the usefulness of AD in identifying sparsity patterns in large Jacobian and Hessian matrices.
+\citet{Pock2007} make use of AD in addressing the problems of denoising, segmentation, and recovery of information from stereoscopic image pairs, and note the usefulness of AD in identifying sparsity patterns in large Jacobian and Hessian matrices.
 In another study, \citet{Grabner2008} use reverse mode AD for GPU-accelerated medical 2D/3D registration, a task involving the alignment of data from different sources such as X-ray images or computed tomography.
-The authors report a six-fold increase in speed compared with numerical differentiation using center difference (cf. our benchmark with the Helmholtz function, Fig.~\ref{FigureHelmholtz} and Table~\ref{TableHelmholtz}), demonstrating that the computer vision field is ripe for application of AD.
+The authors report a six-fold increase in speed compared with numerical differentiation using center difference (cf.\ our benchmark with the Helmholtz function, Figure~\ref{FigureHelmholtz} and Table~\ref{TableHelmholtz}).